 What content is more tantalizing?

-From the perspective of a restaurant with a Facebook page, while I continue to boast about the tastiness of my client’s sushi rolls, having customers share what they are eating and who they are with on social media definitely trumps the former.
+While a restaurant with a Facebook page should highlight their menu items with beautiful photos, having customers share what they are eating and who they are with on social media definitely trumps the former.

 Food porn rules!